JanHerca/urantiapedia/output/wikijs/en/article/Antonio_Moya/Para_Que_Sirven_Los_Siete_Mundos_De_Las_Mansiones.md

 The Creators had already foreseen this eventuality.
 And for those millions and millions of mortals who have been born and lived in the times before, or <ins>much before</ins>, the era of light and life, the Creators have provided a progressive education to bring them to that state. desirable... only that education is received in transitory spheres called “mansion worlds.”

 Yes, the mansion worlds are “compensatory spheres,” worlds where mortals <ins>before</ins> the age of light and life <ins>“make up”</ins> for whatever they lack to reach that stage of development.
-In Doc.
-47 we can read:
+In Paper  47 we can read:

 > “_The sojourn on mansion world number one is designed to develop mortal survivors at least up to the status of the post-Adamic dispensation on the normal evolutionary worlds._” ([UB 47:3.9](/en/The_Urantia_Book/47#p3_9))